eltaline/ctrl/README.md

 ]
 ```

-- Example for a task list
+Example for a task list:

 ```json
 [